ddaarraa/4KingHatSortingProject/README.md

 # And also provide you a tutorial clip in the attached link below
 https://youtu.be/ty3MAZhZAWc

-# I'd love to see any feedback from the user :
+# any feedbacks, please kindly drop in down to the link below :
 https://ngl.link/dara86612